 They were married for three days before Oscar was sent off to fight in World War II.
 During that time, Hagemeyer stayed home, worked and took care of the house.

-They have two boys, Wayne and James, as well as six grandchildren and seven great-granchildren.
+They have two boys, Wayne and James, as well as six grandchildren, 10 great-grandchildren and four great-great grandchildren.

 "She was digging potatoes the day before I was born," Wayne Hagemeyer said.